sw-yx/old-dev-blog/_posts/2017-06-17-the-faber-challenge.md

 2. [if there is a better solution for paying on per week basis and utilizing all 150?](https://twitter.com/MebFaber/status/875764528637648897)
 3. [his list of 16 podcasts he definitely listens to](https://twitter.com/MebFaber/status/870686357089165317)

+---

+#Technical choices

+There is ideally an admin page to do the assignment uploads and to view (even play) results but that is actually not necessary for the MVP.

+I have a few options here:
+- VulcanJS
+- KeystoneJS - dead, sadly
+- Django - unexplored
+- Meteor/base - i am most familiar
+- react-starter-kit